dragonflyoss/console/CONTRIBUTING.md

 ![](/docs/images/contributing/postman-copy-collection.png)

-### 3. Creating a mock from a collection
+### 3. Setting up mock servers

+To test using a mock server do the following, refer to [mocking-data-setting-up-mock](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).

    Step 1.
-Select Favorites in the sidebar.
-More Actions icon Select the More Actions icon next to the collection you want to mock, then choose Mock collection.
+Select the More Actions icon next to the collection you want to mock, then choose Mock collection.

 ![](/docs/images/contributing/postman-mock-collection.png)

    Step 2.
 Supplement the simulated server name information and save it.

 ![](/docs/images/contributing/postman-creat-mock.png)

    Setp 3.
 Copy mock URL.

 ![](/docs/images/contributing/postman-copy-mockUrl.png)

    Step 4.
 If a request has already been sent, mock servers can be used based on the request.

  ![](/docs/images/contributing/postman-change-path.png)

    Step  5:  If no request has been sent, an instance needs to be created.

 ![](/docs/images/contributing/postman-add-example.png)

    Step  6:  Modify the name such as signup, modify the response message, and Save Example.

 ![](/docs/images/contributing/postman-chang-mock-path.png)